UMAprotocol/UMIPs/Implementations/tetu-lp-tvl.md

 ## Implementation

-1. Identify all daily evaluation timestamps at the end of the day (midnight UTC) that fall in between the start timestamp (passed within the `Aggregation` parameter from the ancillary data) and the request timestamp.
+1. Identify all daily evaluation timestamps at the end of the day (midnight UTC) that fall in between the start timestamp and the request timestamp.
-2. Identify the LP contract on Polygon passed as  `0xAbcA7538233cbE69709C004c52DC37e61c03796B` parameter in the ancillary data.
+2. Identify the LP contract:`0xAbcA7538233cbE69709C004c52DC37e61c03796B` at https://Polygonscan.com.
 3. Identify the LP contract currencies by calling `token0` and `token1` methods on the LP contract from Step 2.
 Expected values are:

 `token0` "usd-coin" `0x2791Bca1f2de4661ED88A30C99A7a9449Aa84174`

 `token1` "uma" `0x3066818837c5e6eD6601bd5a91B0762877A6B731`

-4. Using `token0` “usd-coin” and `token1` ”uma” contract addresses acquired in Step 3, call `balanceOfVaultUnderlying` to obtain both separate LP token amounts.
+4. Using `token0` “usd-coin” and `token1` ”uma” contract addresses acquired in Step 3, on the LP contract call `balanceOfVaultUnderlying` to obtain both separate LP token amounts.

 5. Scale down LP token balances from Step 4 with their respective decimals (call `decimals` method on the token, read as proxy contracts from Step 3).